 Respite hours are determined by client needs, funding, worker availability and location.
 In-home respite care is funded through a grant from the Illinois Department of Human Services, so there is no cost to families receiving respite.
 Each qualified participant is limited to 360 hours of respite care per year which can be used on a flexible basis, as needed.
 Families have the opportunity to work out their own schedules with their respite worker.
 Caregivers are also encouraged to provide guidance to workers about individual expectations regarding care, supervision and meaningful activities for their loved one.
 Families are encouraged to refer their own preferred respite workers (e.g. trusted family members or friends) to be hired by Trinity Services.

 Any individual over the age of 3 who has a confirmed diagnosis of a developmental disability and does not currently receive any other funding for in-home supports may qualify for in-home respite.
-Applications can be requested by contacting Program Coordinator Dawn Knights at 815-485-8146 or email@example.com
+A request for services can be filled out HERE or via phone or email by contacting Program Coordinator Dawn Knights at 815-485-8146 or email@example.com

 Trinity’s Residential Respite Program provides short-term stays for people with developmental disabilities in one of Trinity’s licensed group homes.
 Availability depends on current room openings and the locations’ ability to meet your loved one’s needs.